nbn22385/htpc-docker/README.md

 qBittorrent, with optional VPN support) and/or Usenet (via SABnzbd).
 All media is automatically categorized and served on the network via Plex Media Server.

-All services are run as Docker containers managed via Docker Compose.
+All services are run asd Docker containers managed via Docker Compose.

 The remainder of this guide assumes a server running a Debian-based operating system.
 My current setup is a ~2013 HP Pavillion G6 with an Intel Core i5-3230M